Smooth Bump Functions

 Composing the one-dimensional cutoff with the Euclidean norm radializes it, producing a function on \(\mathbb{R}^n\)

-the local prototype of every construction in this page.
+function, the local prototype of every construction on this page.

 Lemma: Smooth Bump Function on \(\mathbb{R}^n\)